Updated June 2020

-Few comic book or graphic novel adaptations truly reflect the visual style of their source material when brought to the screen.
-However, Edgar Wright’s 2010 film based on Bryan Lee O’Malley’s six-volume graphic novel delivers all the energy and flare of the graphic novel in spades.
-Creating a highly unique narrative style that follows the pace and construct of video game as apposed to standard movie.
+Few comic books or graphic novel adaptations truly reflect the visual style of their source material when brought to the screen.
+However, Edgar Wright’s 2010 film based on Bryan Lee O’Malley’s six-volume graphic novel delivers all the energy and flair of the graphic novel in spades.
+Creating a highly unique narrative style that follows the pace and constructs of a videogame as opposed to a standard movie.
 While circling its neon colours and adolescent energy and confusion with delicious humour and an addictive pace.

-However amid all the energy and colour, there are also deep issues of teenage identity and belonging.
-From what it means to male in 21st Century, through to the discovery of who you really are in a world of social pressure.
+However, amid all the energy and colour, there are also deep issues of teenage identity and belonging.
+From what it means to male in the 21st Century, through to the discovery of who you really are in a world of social pressure.
 These are themes that only Edgar Wright could twist and turn into a film of pure comic book delight.
-Its energy bouncing off the screen and its your heart.
+The energy and dynamism bouncing off the screen and into your heart.
 As pop culture mixes with teenage angst, gaming and romance in one the finest graphic novel adaptations of the 21st Century, so far.

 Spider-Man: Homecoming (2017)

-After an all too brief but truly stunning performance in Captain America: Civil War.
-Tom Holland finally received his own full fledged Spider-Man debut in 2017 with Homecoming.
+After an all too brief but stunning performance in Captain America: Civil War.
+Tom Holland finally received a dedicated Spider-Man debut in 2017 with ‘Homecoming’.
 But a question lingered about how the Spider-Man character could once again be reinvented.
-And while Tom had brought a youthful energy and charisma to the character reminiscent of the comics, could this be translated into a film that offered something new?
-Thankfully the answer was yes.
-In a Spider-Man film that not only relaunched the character.
-But provided the world with what is arguably the finest on screen interpretation of Stan Lee’s original hero.
+And while Tom had brought youthful energy and charisma to the character reminiscent of the comics, could this be translated into a film that offered something new?
+Thankfully the answer was yes, in a Spider-Man film that not only relaunched the character.
+But provided the world with what is arguably the finest on-screen interpretation of Stan Lee’s original hero.

 Now at this point, I am aware that many will disagree with my judgements.
-After all the on screen depiction of Spider-Man carries as much debate among fans as Batman or Superman.
-But for me Tom Holland is the quintessential Peter Parker and Spider-Man.
+After all, the on-screen depiction of Spider-Man carries as much debate among fans as Batman or Superman.
+But for me, Tom Holland is the quintessential Peter Parker and Spider-Man.
 Firstly, he reflects the origins of the teenage character.
-His super hero abilities interfacing with all the trauma, excitement and drama of teen life.
-While, secondly he conveys the puppy like energy of boy who still hasn’t found his style or place in a world of much bigger superheroes.
+His superhero abilities interfacing with all the trauma, excitement and drama of teen life.
+And secondly he conveys the puppy-like energy of a boy who still hasn’t found his style or place in a world.
 His eagerness to learn cut against his teenage mindset and experience.

 Despite its Spielberg backing, Casper did not receive universal praise on its release.
-With many reviewers pointing to the challenge of bringing a short cartoon into the realms of feature length film.
-However, what many reviewers of the time missed was the delicate, loving and tender exploration of grief at the films heart.
-With Casper not only providing a delightful children’s adventure, but also encouraging discussion on the nature of death.
+With many reviewers pointing to the challenge of bringing a short cartoon into the realms of a feature-length film.
+However, what many reviewers of the time missed was the delicate, loving and tender exploration of grief at the film’s heart.
+With Casper not only providing a delightful children’s adventure but also encouraging discussion on the nature of death.
 A subject many children’s films struggle to reflect in a meaningful way.
 Wrapping its comedy and visual beauty with deep and highly emotional themes of childhood mortality and parental loss.

 Wonder Woman (2017)